Stepney All Saints School: History

 In 1710 Cass set up a school for 50 boys and 40 girls and rented buildings in the churchyard of St Botolph-without-Aldgate.

 Intending to leave the vast majority of his property to the independent school (having already generously supported the parochial school), when he died in 1718 of a brain haemorrhage, Cass had only initialled three pages of his will.
 The incomplete will was contested, but was finally upheld by the Court of Chancery thirty years after his death.
 The charity school was managed by nine independent trustees named in the will, none of whom were ex-officio or nominated by external bodies.
 The school, which by this time had been forced to close, was re-opened, and the foundation established.

 It was decided to separate primary and secondary school education, and a suitable site was found in Stepney.

 The Red Coat School, Stepney, has had various names including Stepney Parish Day Schools, Stepney Church School and the Charity School in the Hamlet of Mile End Old Town.
 It was established in 1714 by voluntary subscription for the clothing and education of a limited number of boys born within Mile End Old Town.
 The school-house was built on Stepney Green (though the boys were separately housed in Mile End Road for some time).

 Both the Sir John Cass and the Red Coat school merged to become the Sir John Cass's Foundation and Red Coat School, opening doors for the first time on 5 September 1966.

-In November 2014 an Ofsted inspection downgraded the school to "inadequate" due to safeguarding issues, after the inspection found that students from the sixth-form’s Islamic Society had shared links to extremist material on Facebook.
+In November 2014 an Ofsted inspection downgraded the school to "inadequate" due to safeguarding issues, after the inspection found that students from the sixth-form's Islamic Society had shared links to extremist material on Facebook.
 The inspectors also found that the school segregated boys from girls outside of lessons, and felt that it failed to do enough to keep students safe from the risks posed by extremism.
 Other schools in Tower Hamlets were also inspected at the same time in wake of the Trojan Horse scandal.

 In September 2016, SJCR School celebrated fifty years in education.
 All alumni (ex-pupils and ex-staff) were invited to join in the celebrations.

 In June 2020, during the global George Floyd protests, it was announced the school would be changing its name to remove the reference to Sir John Cass due to his connections with the slave trade.
 Following a consultation with students, staff, governors and parents, the school was renamed Stepney All Saints School.

+In September 2023, the school became the only one in the United Kingdom to completely close due to concerns about reinforced autoclaved aerated concrete (RAAC).

 Catchment

 The school admits pupils aged 11 to 18, with approximately 1400 students in the main school and 720 in the sixth form.
-Although the school is run by the Church of England, ninety percent of its pupils come from ethnic Bangladeshi, mainly Muslim backgrounds.
+Although the school is run by the Church of England, ninety per cent of its pupils come from ethnic Bangladeshi, mainly Muslim backgrounds.